shock01/sd/README.md

 Needed?
 Yes !! not all browsers support svg foreignObject properly.
 Does this work Cross-Browser??
 Help i don't know.
 Works on Chrome desktop, android stock..not tested iOS (I don't like them apples)

+## SVg Viewbox scaling with gestures (using hammerJS)
+Just try the demo

 ## Support for xinclude

 ng:include does not work on svg elements because the browser does not parse the svg content as svg elements.